landaire/go-fuzz-issue-generator/README.md

 }
 ```

-When `ghig` looks at the crash file it will determine the crash type (panic or hang),
+When `gfig` looks at the crash file it will determine the crash type (panic or hang),
 apply the respective message, and generate a description of the crash with the filename
 `<crashFileName>_description.md`.